Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-io-sources.md

 * [`.decodeSourceToSequence()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json-io/kotlinx.serialization.json.io/decode-source-to-sequence.html) and [`.decodeBufferedSourceToSequence()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json-okio/kotlinx.serialization.json.okio/decode-buffered-source-to-sequence.html) to lazily decode multiple JSON values as a `Sequence<T>`.

 The next sections cover examples using `kotlinx-io` types with these APIs.
-You can use Okio types similarly with their corresponding `okio.BufferedSink` and `okio.BufferedSource`.
+You can use Okio types similarly to their corresponding types `okio.BufferedSink` and `okio.BufferedSource`.

 ### Add dependencies for kotlinx-io and Okio

-To use the extension functions with `kotlinx-io` or Okio types, add the dependencies you need.
+To use the extension functions with `kotlinx-io` or Okio types, add the corresponding dependencies:

-#### Add dependencies for `kotlinx-io` {initial-collapse-state="collapsed" collapsible="true"}
+#### Add dependencies for `kotlinx-io` {collapsible="true"}

 <tabs>
 <tab id="kotlin-io" title="Gradle Kotlin">